KXJZ: KERS

-Sacramento State applied in 1967 to increase KERS's effective radiated power to 5,350 watts and move to 90.7 MHz.
-The FCC approved the change on June 22, 1967, and the new facility was activated in April 1968.
+Sacramento State applied in 1967 to increase KERS's effective radiated power to 5,350 watts and move to 90.7 MHz; the FCC approved the change on June 22, 1967, and the new facility was activated in April 1968.
 Also installed at this time were a second production room, more offices and a wire service hookup.
 It had nearly doubled its output, being on air 95 hours a week; notable features included the telecast of all Sacramento State basketball games, home and away, as well as music recitals from the campus.
 By 1971, KERS's musical programming was largely progressive rock and jazz.

 KERS's most notable moment would come on April 30, 1971, when student reporter Rosemarie King broke a bombshell story on her newscast: that Governor Ronald Reagan had not paid any state income tax in 1970.
-The revelation spread and forced Reagan to admit its veracity.
-It also prompted a state tax board agent to interview King, hoping to learn more about the leak, but the journalist refused to divulge her source.
+The revelation spread and forced Reagan to admit its veracity; it also prompted a state tax board agent to interview King, hoping to learn more about the leak, but the journalist refused to divulge her source.
 Her actions resulted in a commendation from two regions of Sigma Delta Chi.
 King would later be hired by Nancy Pelosi as her top aide when she took over the California Democratic Party in 1981 and later served as the party's executive director and as a consultant.

-From campus to public station
+From campus to public

-At the time, Sacramento did not have a public radio station of its own.
-In the late 1970s, Sacramento State pursued a strategy to transform KERS into a public station for the Sacramento Valley.
-Several federal grants were obtained to hire new staff.
-The school also sought to upgrade the facility, moving to 90.9 MHz at higher power from the KTXL tower in Walnut Grove; KTXL donated the tower space.
+Sacramento did not have a public radio station of its own, and in the late 1970s, Sacramento State pursued a strategy to transform KERS into a public station for the Sacramento Valley.
+Several federal grants were obtained to hire new staff and to upgrade the facility, moving to 90.9 MHz at higher power from the KTXL tower in Walnut Grove; KTXL donated the tower space.
 Additionally, KERS suffered from budget constraints and community pressure related to its alternative programming.